meetkabeershah/meetkabeershah.github.io/_posts/2015-9-9-RocketIdea.md

 #[nerdspal](https://nerdspal.com) is a place to get help in your academic efforts

-We are here to build a community of students capable of helping each other.

 >So how nerdspal can be used?

 #Ask your questions